vlorman/DA-causal-inference/main.md

 ![](main_files/figure-gfm/calipers-1.png)<!-- -->

-The Love plot above shows the standardized mean difference measure of balance for each covariate.
+The Love plot above compares the standardized mean difference measure of balance for each covariate in the matched data to all data.
 The vertical dashed lines are drawn within .1 standardized mean difference units of zero, and we see that for each covariate, the standardized mean differences between treatment and control covariates all fall within this margin of zero.

 ``` r